ShadowMario/FNF-PsychEngine/assets/secrets/readme.txt

 to enable the secrets, type "shubs", "river",
 "shadow" or "bb" on the title screen!
-To disable it, type "fnf"
+To reset it and bring back gf, type "fnf"